TylerBiggert/CTF/HomeBrewedChallenges/WebApps/_CreateYourOwn/WebAppChallenges/_StateHere-HowToGuide.md

 # Optional Setup
 ## Create Backend API Template
-- Verify you can login to Cloudflare
-  - If not then you will need to create your account now at https://www.cloudflare.com/
 - Open a root terminal
 - Navigate to whever you keep all of your repos and into your project's directory
   - `cd repo-name-here`